symbol/symbol-docs/source/api/websockets.rst

     Neutral
     Failure
     Failure_Core_Past_Deadline, The deadline lies too far in the future.
-Deadlines are only allowed to lie up to ``24`` hours in the future.
+Deadlines are only allowed to lie up to ``24`` hours ahead.
     Failure_Core_Future_Deadline, The deadline lies in the past.
     Failure_Core_Insufficient_Balance, The account does not have enough funds.
     Failure_Core_Timestamp_Too_Far_In_Future, The timestamp of the entity lies too far in the future.